 My Adult Education & Organization Experience

 My passion grew to a macro level of wanting to reach beyond the walls of classrooms and schools to teach adults in professional settings and communities.
 I've served hospital staff and doctors, companies of various sizes, and smaller community groups, too.
-I wanted to provide concrete action plans for how people could participate in and eventually facilitate courageous conversations that work to tear down biases and create inclusive environments where everyone feels a sense of belonging and understanding as they're accepted for who they are and not how they compare to our biases or blind spots.
+I wanted to provide concrete action plans for how people could participate in and eventually facilitate courageous conversations that work to tear down biases and create inclusive environments where everyone feels a sense of belonging and understanding.
+Employees should feel accepted for who they are and not how they compare to our biases nor blind spots.
 I have honed my talents in leadership, communication, innovative presentation styles, and tailored training styles which all come together to shape a dynamic method of connecting with others on a deep and impactful level.
 Instilling in others the confidence to find their "brave space" and try to act with equity is one of my greatest joys and achievements! .